Bryan Reynolds Player Props: Pirates vs. Nationals

-The Pittsburgh Pirates, including Bryan Reynolds (.359 slugging percentage in past 10 games, including zero home run), take on starting pitcher Patrick Corbin and the Washington Nationals at Nationals Park, Saturday at 1:05 PM ET.
+On Sunday, Bryan Reynolds (.472 slugging percentage in past 10 games, with zero homers) and the Pittsburgh Pirates play the Washington Nationals, whose starting pitcher will be Josiah Gray.
+First pitch is at 1:35 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with a double and an RBI) against the Dodgers.
+He reached base in all four of his plate appearances (2-for-2 with a double and an RBI) in his most recent game against the Nationals.

 Bryan Reynolds Game Info & Props vs. the Nationals